SLDTyp0/Minecraft-1.8.8-Server-For-Eagles/README.md

 to reset the world simply delet the "world" folder before running the commands.

-# PLUGINS DO NOT WORK YET I AM WORKING ON ADDING SPIGOT SUPPORT
+# THIS PROJECT HAS BEEN ABANDONED.
+IT IS STILL USABLE BUT PLUGINS ARE NOT SUPPORTED TO MY KNOWLEDGE